A Guide to No-See-Ums in Texas

+Each state and area has its own bug problems to deal with.
+When you live along the coast and by all of that water, you get a nice mix of biting bugs along with those views.
 Also known as sand flies and biting midges, no-see-ums are tiny gnats prevalent along the Texas Gulf Coast.
-They’re also common in Florida, Georgia, North Carolina, South Carolina, and the San Francisco Bay area.
-In addition to disrupting fun outdoor activities, these insects can cause itchy bites in humans and spread fatal illness to animals.
+They're also common in Florida, Georgia, North Carolina, South Carolina, and the San Francisco Bay area.
+In addition to disrupting fun outdoor activities, these insects can cause itchy bites in humans and spread fatal illnesses to animals and mammals.
 Read on to learn all about these pesky pests and how to avoid them.

 What Are No-See-Ums?

-There are over 4,000 species of biting midges in Texas and other coastal areas of the U.S. As the name “no-see-um” implies, these insects are very small (adults are less than 3 mm long) and capable of getting through mesh screens on windows and doors.
-Often, you won’t even notice these miniscule gnats when they sneak into your home or land on your skin.
+There are over 4,000 species of biting midges in Texas and other coastal areas of the U.S. As the name "no-see-um" implies, these insects are extremely small (adults are less than 3 mm long) and are capable of getting through mesh screens on windows and doors.
+Often, you won't even notice these minuscule gnats when they sneak into your home or land on your skin.

 No-see-ums lay their eggs in wet sand or soil.
-Common breeding grounds for midges in Texas include swamps, marshes, streams and ponds, treeholes, and even in plants that retain pockets of water.
+Common breeding grounds for midges in Texas include swamps, marshes, streams and ponds, tree holes, and even plants that retain pockets of water.

 What Do Their Bites Look Like?

-Bites from no-see-ums appear as small red dots or raised welts that are itchy and very painful.
+Bites from no-see-ums appear as small, red dots that turn into raised welts that are itchy and so painful.
 In most cases, they are more painful and irritating than mosquito bites and tend to last much longer.
-No-see-ums are attracted to all areas of exposed human skin, but most frequently bite hands, legs, and the backs of people’s necks.
+While a mosquito bite may bother you for a day or a few days, no-see-ums bites-especially if they turn into welts-can last for weeks.
+No-see-ums are attracted to all areas of exposed human skin but most frequently bite hands, legs, and the backs of people's necks.

 Do No-See-Ums Carry Disease?

 Like mosquitoes, biting midges can carry pathogens that cause disease in humans and animals.
-Fortunately, they rarely infect humans in the U.S. However, they do commonly transmit disease to sheep and cattle, which can have serious consequents.
-In fact, one of these diseases, known as the bluetongue virus, is responsible for losses in the U.S livestock industry of $144 million each year.
+Fortunately, they rarely infect humans in the U.S. However, they do commonly transmit disease to sheep and cattle, which can have serious consequences.
+In fact, one of these diseases, known as the bluetongue virus, is responsible for losses in the U.S. livestock industry of $144 million each year.

 How Can I Prevent & Treat Bites?